aws/amazon-chime-sdk-android/guides/custom_video.md

 * Configuration, starting, stopping, and video renderering before joining the call.
 * Torch/flashlight control.

 The camera capture implementation is found in [DefaultCameraCaptureSource](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.video.capture/-default-camera-capture-source/index.html).
 To use the capturer in tandem with the facade, system graphics state (see official [Android OpenGL ES documentation](https://source.android.com/devices/graphics/arch-egl-opengl) for more information) must be shared between the implementation and the [AudioVideoFacade](https://aws.github.io/amazon-chime-sdk-android/amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo/-audio-video-facade.html).
 This state can be instantiated and shared through usage of a [DefaultEglCoreFactory](amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.video.gl/-default-egl-core/index.html).
-To create and use the camera capture source complete the following steps:
+To create and use the camera capture source, complete the following steps:

 1. Create a [DefaultEglCoreFactory](amazon-chime-sdk/com.amazonaws.services.chime.sdk.meetings.audiovideo.video.gl/-default-egl-core/index.html) to share between the capturer and facade.